AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ![Building a personalization pipeline](assets/personalization-journey.png){width="700" zoomable="yes"}

-This article discuss in more detail each of the above concepts.
+This article discusses each of the above concepts in more detail.

 ## How do you personalize the shopping experience

 Successful personalization starts with shopper context.
 Building an understanding of the customer context requires data.
-In this section, you learn what types of data are available to build that shopper context.
+In this section, you learn what types of data are available to help you build that shopper context.

 ### Behavioral data